Cmurilochem/QCLearn/README.md

 ## Program dependencies

-The user must ensure that the following utilities are:
+The user must ensure that the following utilities are available:

 - CMake 3.10 or better; 3.14+ highly recommended.
 - A C++ compatible compiler, e.g., g++ from gcc 9.1 or an upgrade.